Tools of Development

 Protect Ur Rep

 ProtectUrRep is a cyber safety resource designed specifically for members of St John Ambulance Australia.
-The resource is targeted at older cadets or youth members (15-17), young adult members (18-26) and adult working with cadets and youth.Download
+The resource is targeted at older Youth Members (15-17), young adult Members (18-26) and adult working with children and young people.Download

 Disaster Resilience Toolkit

 This toolkit is an all-encompassing document, providing practical information on how to prepare, survive and recover in the event of a disaster.
 It takes the reader through the steps for how to prepare for a disaster, encourages them to talk with their neighbours and local communities about being prepared, as well as provides a quick reference guide for the first aid procedures most commonly required in an emergency.
 Finally, the resource takes readers through the often forgotten ‘recovery stage’ following a disaster.Download

 Effective mentoring focuses on the needs of the mentee, fosters caring and supportive relationships, encourages mentees to develop to their full potential and develops active community partnerships (Mentoring Australia, 2011).